By PAUL MITCHISON

 The Toronto-based motivational speaker enthralled a room of more than 150 teachers, students and business representatives at the spring meeting of the Halton Industry Education Council (HIEC), held Wednesday at the Burlington Conference Centre.

-Spencer feels the best antidote is for the employee to strive to laugh and demonstrate good humour, in spite of another’s HDS.
+Spencer feels the best antidote is for the employee to strive to laugh and demonstrate good humor, in spite of another’s HDS.
 All too often, the HDS victim actually wants to laugh.
 She showed a slide of two porcupines, and one of whom is saying — “Just once, I’d like to be petted.”

-“The benefits of keeping your sense of humour are good for your health as well as your spirit,” she said.
+“The benefits of keeping your sense of humor are good for your health as well as your spirit,” she said.
 “Three to five minutes of intese laughter can double your heart rate, the equivalent of three minutes on a rowing machine.”